Sprint PNS Now Covered by Aetna, What It Means for Chronic Pain Patients

-Dr. Knopp has been performing Sprint PNS at Hartford HealthCare's Pain Treatment Center, and the new Aetna coverage significantly expands who can access it.
-Here's what you need to know.
+Dr. Knopp has been performing Sprint PNS at Hartford HealthCare's Pain Treatment Center.
+The new Aetna coverage significantly expands who can access it.
+Here is what you need to know.

 What Is Sprint PNS?

 Sprint Peripheral Nerve Stimulation is a short-term (60-day) neuromodulation therapy.
-A thin wire electrode is placed near the affected peripheral nerve under ultrasound guidance — no surgery, no permanent implant.
+A thin wire electrode is placed near the affected peripheral nerve under ultrasound guidance.
+No surgery and no permanent implant are needed.
 A small external pulse generator worn on the body delivers mild electrical signals that interrupt pain transmission.
+You can find a full overview of the procedures Dr. Knopp offers for chronic pain, including Sprint PNS.

 After 60 days, the electrode is removed in a brief office procedure.
 No hardware remains in the body.